manassaloi/manassaloi.github.io/_posts/2020-04-16-grammarly-weekly.markdown

 7/ Apps like Duolingo have become associated with aggressive tactics to boost their apps' engagement.

-Grammarly takes the opposite approach: Being your cheerleader
+Grammarly takes the opposite approach: Being your cheerleader.

-Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)